📅 Last Updated: September 6, 2024

 What happens to my second mortgage when I sell my property?

-Typically there are two scenarios that can play out.
-Your lender requires that you pay back your second mortgage in full before the sale of the house or they allow you to pay off your debt using the proceeds from the sale of your house.
+Typically, two scenarios can play out.
+You will either need to back your second mortgage in full before the sale of the house, or you’ll need to use the proceeds from the sale of your house to pay off your debt.

 Caitlin Wood Priyanka Correia Lisa Rennie Bryan Daly Cris Ravazzano Margaret Johnson Kale Havervold Liz Enriquez Sean Cooper Veronica Ott Corrina Murdoch Chrissy Kapralos